 The Otuka (a.k.a.
 Akanda Eniyan) is born into this world very lonely, living on his terms, mostly.
-He misunderstands everyone else, he is misunderstood by everyone else.
-For those he encounters, everyone else is his challenge and he is everyone else’s challenge.
+He misunderstands everyone else; he is someone everyone else misunderstands.
+For those he encounters, everyone else is his challenge, and he is everyone else’s challenge.
 Trouble?
-His life is never easy even if gifted, successful, powerful or content and is harder when this is not the case.
-He, as the intersection of misunderstandings, cannot find a like mind as others naturally e.g. as thieves and drunkards do.
+His life is never easy even if gifted, successful, influential or content and is harder when this is not the case.
+He, as the intersection of misunderstandings, cannot find a like mind as others naturally, e.g. as thieves and drunkards do.
 What frustration!
 Yet he thrives.

-Only if he could find someone he shares a mutual understanding of self with.
-Unfortunately, he does not know exactly how.
-Then in his many encounters with adversity, persecution, in particular, he and a like mind finally identify each other, simply by being caged together and recognising each others odonperity.
-Such recognition is not identified by shows of strength, skill, daring or cunning, any man can exhibit such dramas when cornered or desperate.
+Only if he could find someone with whom he could shares a mutual understanding of self.
+Unfortunately, he does not know precisely how.
+Then in his many encounters with adversity, persecution, in particular, he and a like mind finally identify each other, by merely being caged together and recognising each others odonperity.
+Such recognition we cannot identify by shows of strength, skill, daring or cunning; any man can exhibit such dramas when cornered or desperate.
 Odonperity is an almost naïve bearing of witness to the human spirit in its sheer nakedness.
 What sentience!
 Somehow it is all that matters.

-Odonperity even in small teams of men [just two is sufficient] is an awesome force and naturally annihilating to evil.
+Odonperity even in small teams of men [just two is sufficient] is a formidable force and naturally annihilating to evil.
 It is the raw human spirit that has mastered metier of survival in the face of transience and destructive forces.
-The human spirit is at one with nature and just as the tumult of Mother Earth produces volcanoes, hurricanes, tsunamis, earthquakes and ice ages, odonperity devastates the hearts and consciences of unclean men through many entry points and with many variations in impact.
-The emerging misunderstandings create the greatest uncertainty and the trailing powerlessness offers the greatest pain for the filthy spirited goons.
+The human spirit is at one with nature, and just as the tumult of Mother Earth produces volcanoes, hurricanes, tsunamis, earthquakes and ice ages, odonperity devastates the hearts and consciences of unclean men through many entry points and with many variations in impact.
+The emerging misunderstandings create the most considerable uncertainty, and the trailing powerlessness offers enormous pain for the filthy spirited goons.
 What retribution!
-It was well deserved.
+It is something the fittingly deserve.

-Let us toast to the pure human spirit, that is often found only by the results of the lynch-mobbing of the chosen by those who bear it in its highly diminished and thoroughly impure forms.
+Let us toast to the pure human spirit that is often found only by the results of the lynch-mobbing of the chosen by those who bear it in its highly diminished and thoroughly debased forms.
 Take one shot of ogogoro, take two or three.